-Our guidelines for assessing attainment of aquatic-life uses include using chronic water-quality standards to indicate the potential for impairment.
-Ideally, we are trying to answer this fundamental question:
+The guidelines for assessing attainment of aquatic life uses include using chronic water quality standards to indicate the potential for impairment.
+Ideally, Illinois EPA is trying to answer the following fundamental question:

 During a predetermined period, how often does the four-day average concentration of the pollutant exceed a potentially harmful level, i.e., the threshold concentration for chronic effects?
-(When using water-chemistry data to indicate the potential for impairment of aquatic-life uses, we typically consider a "predetermined period" of three years).
+(When using water chemistry data to indicate the potential for impairment of aquatic life uses, Illinois EPA typically considers a "predetermined period" of three years).

-Illinois water-quality regulations at 35 Ill.
+Illinois water quality regulations at 35 Ill.
 Admin.
 Code 302.208(b), 302.212(c)(2), 302.212(c)(3), 302.504(a), 302.504(d), and 302.504(e) for interpreting attainment of chronic standards for metals and other substances do not provide a satisfactory answer to this question.
-Hereafter, we use the terms," chronic standards", broadly to refer to all of the aforementioned standards, including applicable human-health and wildlife standards.
-As the Illinois Pollution Control Board now recognizes, our longstanding application of an averaging period of "at least four days", as specified in these standards, fails to answer the fundamental question of whether a chronic event has occurred.
-In a recent rulemaking that pertains to the Chicago Area Waterway System and lower Des Plaines River, the Illinois Pollution Control Board changed the regulatory language that specifies the chronic-averaging period from "at least four days" to "at least four days", thus correcting an oversight that has existed since 1990.
-In the Final Notice Opinion and Order of rulemaking R08-9 (Subdocket D), June 18, 2015, the Illinois Pollution Control Board states (p.
+The term, "chronic standards," will be used broadly to refer to all of the aforementioned standards, including applicable human-health and wildlife standards.
+As the Illinois Pollution Control Board now recognizes, the longstanding application of an averaging period of "at least four days", as specified in these standards, fails to answer the fundamental question of whether a chronic event has occurred.
+In a recent rulemaking that pertains to the Chicago Area Waterway System and Lower Des Plaines River, the Illinois Pollution Control Board changed the regulatory language that specifies the chronic-averaging period from "at least four days" to "at least four days", thus correcting an oversight that has existed since 1990 (IPCB 2015).
+In the Final Notice Opinion and Order of rulemaking R08-9 (Sub-docket D), June 18, 2015, the Illinois Pollution Control Board states (p.
 39) "Although the IEPA proposed an averaging period of 'at least four days' in Section 302.208(b) in R88-21(A), that provision was clearly intended to be consistent with the federal guidance.
 As noted by USEPA, including the phrase 'at least four days' may not be consistent with the scientific rational [sic] behind the proposed standards, i.e., the highest four-day average concentrations that will not produce unacceptable effects over a long-term exposure.
 As such, the Board revised Section 302.407(b) by removing the phrase 'at least' and requiring that exposure be averaged over any four-day period.
 The Board notes that similar change will be made to the General Use standards in a future rulemaking when Section 302.208 is open." (highlighting added).
-We also note that this same principle applies to standards at 35 Ill.
+Illinois EPA also noted that this same principle applies to standards at 35 Ill.
 Admin.
 Code 302.212(c)(2), 302.212(c)(3), 302.504(a), 302.504(d), and 302.504(e).

-Our new method of applying General Use, Lake Michigan-basin, or Chicago Area Waterway System and lower Des Plaines River chronic standards accommodates the Illinois Pollution Control Board's intent, even though the General Use and Lake Michigan-basin regulations have not yet been corrected.
-To serve as context for our revised assessment approach, we provide the following overview of chronic standards.
+The new method of applying General Use, Lake Michigan Basin, or Chicago Area Waterway System and Lower Des Plaines River chronic standards accommodates the Illinois Pollution Control Board's intent, even though the General Use and Lake Michigan Basin regulations have not yet been corrected.
+To serve as context for the revised assessment approach, an overview of chronic standards is provided below.